A rough guide to what life was like for our ancestors

 Pulses:

-Lentils, chickpeas, flax, peas and bitter-vetch (a type of bean its dangerous to eat without cooking)
+Lentils, chickpeas, flax, peas, and bitter vetch (a type of bean that is dangerous to eat without cooking)

-Fruit was also eaten but not normally grown, as the amount of space the plants take up would be much more productive if it were grain or vegetables, instead fruit was gathered and planted on a semi-wild basis.
+Fruit was also eaten but not normally grown, as the amount of space the plants take up would be much more productive if it were grain or vegetables, instead, the fruit was gathered and planted on a semi-wild basis.

-At the end of this age saw the invention of copper, and led to the sub-period of the copper age which started around 3500 BC, but it didn’t last long as people discovered alloys which led to the next age.
+The end of this age saw the invention of copper and led to the sub-period of the copper age which started around 3500 BC, but it didn’t last long as people discovered alloys which led to the next age.

 Bronze Age – 3000 – 1000 BC

-When combined together they make bronze, which is considerably stronger than the two individual metals and has the strength to create weapons and even armour from.
-Even though a bronze hammer isn’t as good as an iron one, its more than enough to give people the chance to mine their own metals and create more efficient tools.
+When combined they make bronze, which is considerably stronger than the two individual metals and has the strength to create weapons and even armor.
+Even though a bronze hammer isn’t as good as an iron one, it’s more than enough to give people the chance to mine their own metals and create more efficient tools.

-Living in this age would consist of living in a round or long house with a thatched roof, and spending your day working the fields or spinning yarn into rope or clothing.
-Fishing also advanced massively in this age, as the invention of a usable metal also allowed to create better fishing hooks and workshops for creating nets.
+Living in this age would consist of living in a round or long house with a thatched roof, and spending your days working the fields or spinning yarn into rope or clothing.
+Fishing also advanced massively in this age, as the invention of a usable metal also allowed to creation of better fishing hooks and workshops for creating nets.

 Iron Age – 1000 BC – 44 AD (In Britain)

-Iron has a melting point that is to high to reach in any fire, and requires the use of a smelter combined with coal and bellows to produce the necessary level of heat.
-No one worked this out until around the year 1000 BC depending on which country you’re looking at, but it was generally within 400 years globally, with Britain entering the iron age around 800 BC.
+Iron has a melting point that is too high to reach in any fire and requires the use of a smelter combined with coal and bellows to produce the necessary level of heat.
+No one worked this out until around the year 1000 BC depending on which country you’re looking at, but it was generally within 400 years globally, with Britain entering the Iron Age around 800 BC.

 More crops also became available, being brought from areas across the seas previously unreachable.
 Homes would have still been very basic but log cabins were now available and the larger long and round houses were starting to pop up, using iron casts to hold bigger roofs and support beams.